tisha2506/Userbot/README.md

 If you just want to stay in the loop about new features or announcements you can join the [news channel](https://t.me/PaperplaneExtended).

-If you find any bugs or have any suggestions then don’t hesitate to contact me in my [support group](https://t.me/joinchat/FL1HhlObW_Q5oUrZdbDcKg).
+If you find any bugs or have any suggestions then don’t hesitate to [contact me](https://t.me/noobvishal).

 ### Credits: